scienmanas/InfoPulse/README.md

 Contributions are always welcome!
 Additionally you can contact me by my email: **iamscientistmanas@gmail.com**.
 Some features which are developmemt and contributions can be made are:

-- [ ] Path with password (in .env) and a cron job associated to it to delete the old news after a certain time intervals also in other endpoints too.
 - [ ] Support for different languages.
+- [ ] Support for narration of news.
+- [ ] Support to save favourite news of user
+- [ ] AI chatbot for user interaction

 ## 📷 Screenshots